fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 ```

 The [manual mock](https://facebook.github.io/jest/docs/en/manual-mocks.html#content) concept from Jest provides us with a good solution.
-With manual mocks we can replace an entire module like _noteService_ with an alternative module that can mock the functionality of the module e.g. by returning hardcoded data.
+With manual mocks, we can replace an entire module like _noteService_ with an alternative module that can mock the functionality of the module e.g. by returning hardcoded data.

 We follow the instructions provided by Jest and create a <i>\_\_mocks\_\_</i> subdirectory under the <i>src/services</i> directory, and inside the directory we create a new <i>notes.js</i> file that defines a <i>getAll</i> function that returns a hardcoded list of notes: